The Truth (Cherish album): Singles

 The album spawned two singles.
-The first, "Killa," was a success in the US and the UK.
+The first, "Killa", was a success in the US and the UK.
 In the US, the song gave the group their second top 40 on the Billboard Hot 100, where it peaked at number 39.
 The song was also a hit in the UK, where it peaked at number 52 and gave them their second British top 75 hit.
 In Canada, "Killa" was also a modest success, where it reached number 94; it remains their only entry on the Canadian Hot 100.
-The album's second single, "Amnesia," was far less successful, failing to chart in Canada or the UK and peaking at number 61 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+The album's second single, "Amnesia", was far less successful, failing to chart in Canada or the UK and peaking at number 61 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Commercial performance

 The Truth was far less successful than Unappreciated.
 In its first week, the album sold 13,000 copies in the US and debuted at number 40 on the Billboard 200.
 The album also debuted and peaked at number 6 on the R&B/Hip-Hop Albums chart, giving the group their second top 10 entry on that chart.
 In its second week, The Truth fell out of the top 100 on the Billboard 200, falling to number 109.
 The album spent a total of 5 weeks on the Billboard 200 before falling off.
-As of 2009, the album has only sold 80,000 copies in the U.S.
+As of 2009, the album has only sold 80,000 copies in the US.